steventrinh123/CS151-ProjectH/README.md

 Spacebar for jumping

-Arrow Key for rhythm game controls

-Space to speed up rhythm game
+Arrow Key for rhythm game controls and space to speed up movement